stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### BEN

 Like, with *Magnus*.
-Um, the, the fundamental format of *Magnus*, because so much has happened and developed if Jonny had been less careful about how the format works, it could have broken.
-Um, but he thought really carefully about it and, and has managed to keep it consistent.
-And, like, but you need to put in that work at the start.
+The fundamental format of *Magnus*, because so much has happened and developed, if Jonny had been less careful about how the format works, it could have broken.
+But he thought really carefully about it and has managed to keep it consistent.
+But you need to put in that work at the start.
 You can't suddenly be like, "Oh, whoops!
 Gotta change it!" __[Tim laughs]__ Which, you know, podcasts can survive that and people can salvage it.
-But, fundamentally, if you, if you have your format and you had from the start and are confident in it and make it flexible enough to develop, then you're, you're in a much better place than if you didn't.
+But, fundamentally, if you have your format and you had from the start and are confident in it and make it flexible enough to develop, then you're in a much better place than if you didn't.

 #### TIM

-And fingers crossed, we're going to do that for Stellar Firma.
+And fingers crossed, we're gonna do that for Stellar Firma.

 #### BEN